Karan Johar, Zoya Akhtar, Dibakar Banerjee & Anurag Kashyap To Release Ghost Stories This New Year

 - Karan: Which you all saw and enjoyed, and we decided to go one step further.

-- Zoya: We ventured into a space that none of had been in before.
+- Zoya: We ventured into a space that none of us had been in before.

 - Anurag: So this year we decided to do Ghost Stories.